Project

 Implement identd support

-Added by Sputnick almost 17 years ago.
-Updated over 1 year ago.
+Added by Sputnick over 17 years ago.
+Updated almost 2 years ago.

 Status: